1. Lone Working and Personal Safety Guidance

 - Keeping information confidential but so that it does not jeopardise the doula’s safety

-- Following an agreed system for locating doulas who deviate from the expecte movement pattern
+- Following an agreed system for locating doulas who deviate from the expected movement pattern

 - Minimising the occurrence and risks of lone working.